 4. Verify any changes with a phone call

 If you’re receiving changes to payment information via email or forms, strive to verify those changes with a phone call to the original vendor.
 The latter part is essential - scammers will often provide a phone number of their own, and then confirm that the information is correct.
 Refer to the original information you have from the vendor and use phone numbers that the company provided when the contract began.
 Be especially wary of request using a new payment rail such as Wires, sudden payment requests to international locations or requests to change account numbers.
-U.S. Bank plans to offer an account verification tool later this year that will make the verification process even easier, allowing you to inquire against a national database of account information and receive results back in seconds.
+U.S. Bank offers an account verification tool that makes the verification process even easier, allowing you to inquire against a national database of account information and receive results back in seconds.

 5. Take advantage of virtual credit cards

 If your organization is moving toward electronic payment, Paulnock recommends considering virtual cards.
 With U.S. Bank's Virtual Card, payment is made with a single-use account number, coded for a specific supplier for an exact amount, and a defined time.
 The card number deactivates once a payment is processed.
 Each payment is linked to a new virtual card number.
 "It's challenging for crooks to get into the mix," Paulnock says.
 "We've seen almost no fraud with virtual cards.”